JuliusH4/bluetooth-tracking/README.md

 # bluetooth-tracking
 ## About
 This projekt is about tracking devices based on its sending bluetooth signals.
-Raspberry Pi Zero W are use to track all surounding bluetooth signals and send them with the RSI (Signal strength) to a central hub.
+Raspberry Pi Zero W are use to track all surounding bluetooth signals and send them with the RSSI (Signal strength) to a central hub.

 > Received Signal Strength Indication for the last received broadcast from the device.
 This is an integer value measured in dB, where 0 dB is the maximum (theoretical) signal strength, and more negative numbers indicate a weaker signal. (http://ianharvey.github.io/bluepy-doc/scanentry.html#rssi)